 Go to following

-Support: What do you expect from a Persistent Identifier Provider and the organisation around the Persistent Identifier resolution?
+Support (What do you expect from a Persistent Identifier Provider and their organisation?)

 Go to following

-Technical: What do you expect from Persistent Identifier infrastructure (in terms of technical quality) and the technical basis of the resolution of identifiers?
+Technical (What do you expect from the Persistent Identifier infrastructure (in terms of technical quality) and the technical basis of the resolution of identifiers?)

-Part identifier: If I have assigned a Persistent Identifier to an object, I also want it to be possible to point to part of an object, e.g chapters in a book where the book has a Persistent Identifier, or to a distinct webpage on a given (archived) website, without creating any additional PIDs.Some PID systems provide features to point directly to parts of the object a PID points to. (keyword: part identifiers)
+If I have assigned a Persistent Identifier to an object, I also want it to be possible to point to a part of an object, e.g chapters in a book, or to a distinct webpage on a given (archived) website, without creating any additional PIDs.Some PID systems provide features to point directly to parts of the object a PID points to. (keyword: part identifiers)

 Go to result